 Bonus credits will be offered on multiple occasions to incentivise students to adopt techniques/methodologies and develop valuable industry-relevant skills for improving design quality/productivity.
 Requiring them, however, constitutes too much effort for the number of credits awarded.
-Bonus credit will be awarded to provide a potential grade jump to students after initial after bell-curve based grade-assignment.
+Bonus credit will be awarded to provide a potential grade jump to students at the Instructor's discretion.

-6 Homework
+Homework